 This is part one of a special ReverbNation basic music theory guide.
 By the end of this guide, you’ll have everything you need to understand intervals, scales, chords, the circle of 5ths and other important music theory ideas.
 But before I walk you through the basic principles found in music theory, I need to tell you why it’s such an important thing for musicians to become familiar with.

 Why music theory should matter to musicians

 I’m pretty into music theory.
 So much so in fact that it’s pretty much all I talked about at a recent party I went to—yeah, I’m “that guy” now, apparently.
 “I hear you’re a music teacher or something,” a guy said to me.
 “Do you know anything about music theory?
-I hated that shit as a kid.”
+I hated it as a kid.”
 I smiled and set down my drink.

 I don’t blame anyone for having a grudge against music theory.
 Some people are first exposed to it in public school, a place where educators usually aren’t given enough time, money and resources to properly teach in-depth topics to a crowded classroom of kids.
 Others got pieces of the puzzle from the private music lessons they took as a child, but nothing close to the whole picture.
 Yes, learning how to play scales is important, but many guitar and piano teachers don’t bother to explain the hugely important music theory context behind them.

-Music theory has the power to lift the veil when it comes to seeing how chords, scales and key signatures work.
+Music theory has the power to lift the veil when it comes to seeing how chords, scales, and key signatures work.
 Taking some time to memorize just a few simple formulas can give a musician access to a basic understanding why everything in music operates the way it does.
 It’s more of a language than a theory, and the ideas that govern music are set in stone and never change.

 Using a keyboard as a visual guide